dali-miccai/dali-miccai.github.io/docs/index.md

 Contents of the supplemental material should be referred to appropriately in the paper, and reviewers are not obliged to look at it.

+## Camera Ready Submission Guidelines

+Please carefully address the feedback provided by the reviewers.
+Submit the revised materials to the [DALI CMT site](https://cmt3.research.microsoft.com/DALI2023) as a single zip archive, named in the format `dali23_id-X.zip`, with "X" being replaced by your unique paper ID.

+Your submission should include:

+1. **Manuscript**: Maximum of 8.5 pages, inclusive of text, figures, and tables, with an additional allowance of up to 2 pages for references.
+The file should be named `manuscript.pdf`.
+2. **Supplementary Material** (Optional): Name the file `supplementary_material.pdf`.
+Note that source files for supplementary materials aren't mandatory.
+3. **Changes Document**: A detailed list of modifications made post-review.
+Name the file `changes_after_review.pdf`.
+4. **Copyright Form**: Download and fill out the [copyright form](https://dali-miccai.github.io/DALI23_SNCS_ProceedingsPaper_LTP_ST_SN_Switzerland.docx).
+The form should be signed by the corresponding author.
+Digital signatures will not be accepted.
+Save this document as `copyright.pdf`.
+5. **Source Files**: Include a folder named `src/`, which houses the source files for your manuscript (e.g., `.tex`, `.bib`, `.docx`).

+To ensure your paper is presented at MICCAI DALI 2023, a minimum of one paper author **must** register to attend on the second workshop day, October 12.
+As a general rule, this registration should be an "in-person" registration.
+The camera-ready submission portal will prompt you to provide the registration number of the author who will be presenting your work.

 ## Proceedings and CMIG Special Issue

 Accepted DALI workshop papers will be published with MICCAI 2023 Proceedings in the Springer Lecture Notes in Computer Science (LNCS) series.
 A selection of the best papers will also be invited to submit revised and extended versions of their work to a Special Issue in CMIG ([Computerized Medical Imaging and Graphics](https://www.sciencedirect.com/journal/computerized-medical-imaging-and-graphics), IF: 7.422).
 The pre-selection of these papers will be based on editorial chair recommendations during the review process, with final decisions made by the program chairs.
 Extended papers should emphasize the application of DALI-related methods to address specific medical problems.
 Please note that even extended papers may be subject to rejection during the peer-review process of CMIG.
 Further details regarding this opportunity will be announced shortly.